timescale/docs/timescaledb/how-to-guides/update-timescaledb/update-timescaledb.md

  2.0                 | 11, 12
  2.1+                | 11, 12, 13

-If you need to upgrade PostgreSQL first, please see [our documentation][upgrade-pg].
+If you need to upgrade PostgreSQL first, see [our documentation][upgrade-pg].

 ### Update TimescaleDB